alerch97/alerch97/README.md

 - 👋 Hi, I’m Alex!
-- 👀 I’m interested in Data, Machine Learning and Web Apps.
+- 👀 I’m interested in Data Engineering, Machine Learning and Web Apps.
 - 🐍 Python is my progamming language of choice.
 But I'm planning also to get more into others like C#.
 - 📫 How to reach me: contact me on LinkedIn: www.linkedin.com/in/alerch97